dmccuskey/shopify-modern/README.md

 	use Webpack or Gulp to generate a typical build file, eg `dist/build.js`.

-	*Do NOT include any your front-end code in the Fluid templates*.
+	*Do NOT include any of your front-end code in the Fluid templates*.
 All of it should be inside of `build.js`, and that file being sourced from `theme.liquid`.

 ## Setup